menu

 Of important note, Salisbury is also a town of artists.
 Salisbury has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Salisbury’s character.

-Telecommuters are a relatively large percentage of the workforce: 27.85% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Salisbury telecommute to their jobs.
+Overall, about 27.85% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Salisbury is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Salisbury is a great place for families with children to consider.
+First of all, many other families with children live here, making Salisbury a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Salisbury has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Salisbury’s overall crime rate is lower than average for the country.

 Demographics